What are the program costs?

 I have completed my tests, can I obtain my certification with out completing my internship?

 - No, apart from testing, the teaching internship and 300 hours of educator preparation training, is a vital part of the certification process.

-What trainings do I have to complete to obtain my certification?
+What trainings do I have to complete to obtain my Standard Certification?